Where Open Championship courses & spectacular coastal scenery meet

-Steeped in history with links to William Wallace, Robert the Bruce and Robert Burns, this region of Scotland's south west coast is strung together by a collection of seaside towns and 40 castles, which were acquired by clans that supported Scottish kings in battle.
+Steeped in history with links to William Wallace, Robert the Bruce and Robert Burns, this region of Scotland's south-west coast is strung together by a collection of seaside towns and 40 castles, which were acquired by clans that supported Scottish kings in battle.

 Views across the Firth of Clyde are dominated by the impressive Isle of Arran, creating a picture-postcard backdrop when taking on the mighty links along this stunning Ayrshire coastline.

-Why book a golf vacation to South West Scotland
+Why golf in South West Scotland?

 - Host of the first Open Championship in 1860